2KAbhishek/co-author.nvim/README.md

 ## Using co-author.nvim

-co-author adds a new command `:GitCoAuthors`.
+`co-author.nvim` adds a new command `:GitCoAuthors`.

 You can add your custom bindings for the command `:GitCoAuthors`, the recommended keybinding is `<leader>gA`.

+check `:help co-author` for more details.

 > NOTE: By default there are no configured keybindings.

-check `:help co-author` for more details.

 ## How it was built